Apipia/pyenv/README.md

 (May need to update path to use `pipenv` command without full path) .

 ## Installation
-Simply download the pyenv file, make it executable, and place it in your path.
+Simply download the `pytato.py` file, make it executable, and place it in your path.

 ## Description
 pyenv is a tool that allows you to organize your python virtual environments and easily switch between them.
 The two main functionalities include spawning a ptpython REPL and running a python script in a specific environment.